pololu/drv8835-motor-shield/README.md

 1. Download the
    [latest release archive from GitHub](https://github.com/pololu/drv8835-motor-shield/releases) and decompress it.
-2. Rename the folder "lps-arduino-xxxx" to "DRV8835MotorShield".
+2. Rename the folder "drv8835-motor-shield-xxxx" to "DRV8835MotorShield".
 3. Drag the "DRV8835MotorShield" folder into the "libraries" directory inside your Arduino sketchbook directory.
 You can view your sketchbook location by opening the "File" menu and selecting "Preferences" in the Arduino IDE.
 If